 COMMUNITY BASED SERVICES

-- CAC will continue to see children and families but has screening questions in place prior to entry.
-(Have you been out of the country in the past 14 days?
-Have you been exposed to anyone who has been exposed to the Coronavirus?
-Do you have a fever, cough, or shortness of breath?)
+- Child Advocacy Center will continue to see children and families but has screening questions in place prior to entry.
+(Have you been exposed to anyone who has been exposed to the COVID-19?
+Are you experiencing any of the following symptoms - fever, cough, or shortness of breath?)

 - Bright Start employees are providing nurse home visitation services virtually or in person on a case-by-case basis.
 Contact Bright Start at 274-0233 for more information.